G20: Climate crisis, COVID to lead Rome agenda | DW | 30.10.2021

 Brazilian President Jair Bolsonaro has demanded that his country be paid for protecting its share of the world's biggest rainforest, the Amazon.

-As well as the pandemic and its consequences, the ministers are expected to discuss efforts to speed up the global economic recovery, address soaring energy prices and supply chain bottlenecks, which have affected a number of key industries worldwide.
+As well as the pandemic and its consequences, the ministers are expected to discuss efforts to speed up the global economic recovery following the COVID-19 pandemic, address soaring energy prices and supply chain bottlenecks, which have affected a number of key industries worldwide.

 G20 leaders will also sign off on a minimum global tax rate of 15% for big companies, a deal that was finalized earlier this month.